 Is it different this time being pregnant while you have a toddler at home?

 It’s definitely different.
-I work three full days a week and then a half day on Thursday’s so we have a nanny who comes to the house on those days.
+I work three full days a week and then a half-day on Thursday’s so we have a nanny who comes to the house on those days.
 Friday’s it has just been me and Cora and I notice that on those days I REALLY wish that I could take a nap.
 And sometimes I do nap while Cora is napping.
-I know that having a nanny is not an option for lots of parents and I honestly think that Fridays are so much more exhausting than my work days because I’m running around with her.
+I know that having a nanny is not an option for lots of parents and I honestly think that Fridays are so much more exhausting than my workdays because I’m running around with her.
 I couldn’t imagine doing that 5 days a week – those stay-at-home moms who are pregnant with other kids at home are the real heroes…make no mistake.
 I know that other parents have looked at getting an au pair to help with all areas of day to day life with the kids, to be honest, it does sound appealing to have as it can alleviate some worry and exhaustion, it is something to think about.

 Third Trimester Update